bigeasy/arguable/README.md

 If no such language translation exists, it falls back to the first translation encountered.

+Note that command names and switches are not internationalized.
+Changing the user's language preferences is not supposed change the program interface.

 ## Contributors

  * [Yawnt](https://github.com/yawnt) &mdash; Italian translation.